 Not just for the UK!

-In Ghana, South Africa, Kenya, Nigeria and Zimbabwe, use parliamentary websites to monitor your politicians’ activities.
+In countries across Sub-Saharan Africa, use parliamentary websites to monitor your politicians’ activities.

 The Democratic Commons for researchers and developers

 Contribute to our open data